 I keep a blank new folder template handy for new files.
 Here is what it looks like:

 It makes sense to stick your templates in your blank folder, as well.
 Put your letterhead and envelope templates in your Drafts folder, and a settlement negotiations spreadsheet in your Notes folder.

-If you do not already have a file numbering scheme, try mine.
+If your law firm file structure does not already have a file numbering scheme, try mine.
 I decided it was worthless to assign arbitrary numbers, and started using numbers that reflected the date the client signed a retainer.
 So if the client signed a retainer on August 3, 2016, the file number would be 160803.
 If multiple clients sign a retainer on the same day, just add a letter, like so: 160803a for the first, 160803b for the second, and so on.
 This makes it easy to tell, at a glance, how long a file has been open.
 That’s not information I need all the time, but it is more useful than consecutive numbering that says nothing at all about the file.

-File naming is also important.
+File naming is also important for your law firm file structure.
 Generally, you would sort documents by the date of the document (not the date you scanned the document, which may be days—or years—later).
 To do this, start filenames with the date, year first: yyyy-mm-dd Filename.pdf.
 (You have to start with the year, or all your Januarys will end up next to one another.
 I prefer to separate the elements of the date with hyphens to make it easier to read the date when looking at a list of files.

 One last thing.
 Do not store Word, WordPerfect, Pages, OpenOffice.org, etc., files in any folders other than Drafts or Notes.
 Those files are not copies of documents.
 They are malleable drafts that probably look slightly different on different computers, and can be easily edited.
 PDFs are documents (and PDF is the file format you should use).